sreehax/discrim_farmer/README.md

 # Discord Discriminator farmer
-basically, create a config.json and put your username and password under the respective keys. good luck!
+basically, create a config.json and put your email and password under the respective keys. good luck!